squawai/squawai.github.io/memo/index.md

 3. I aim to capture what my life is like so I can remember it.
 4. I don't try to entertain others.

+## 2024/06/21

+- I did the laundry during a break in the rainy season.
+- My father-in-law, my wife, and I went to a delicious yakitori restaurant.
+- The three of us watched the film "Tetris," and it was interesting.

 ## 2024/06/19